 SEC.
-1.12 RFP SCHEDULE
+1.11 RFP SCHEDULE

-The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
+RFP schedule set out herein represents the state's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted accordingly.
-All times are Alaska Time.
+All times are Alaska Standard Time.